State of Illinois

 - How Does IPS Help You Succeed?

 - Everyone getting treatment for a mental health condition qualifies

 - IPS is coordinated with your treatment

 - You can begin looking for a job as soon as you say you are ready

 - You will receive ongoing support

 - We will help you find a competitive job that matches your personal preferences

-To find out if supported employment is available near you, use the DHS Locator at http://www.dhs.state.il.us/officeLocator/ and look under Mental Health or Rehabilitation Services.
+To find out if Individual Placement and Support is available near you, use the IDHS Locator at https://www.dhs.state.il.us/officeLocator/ and look under Mental Health or Rehabilitation Services.

 Call or visit your Illinois Department of Human Services' Family Community Resource Center (FCRC).

 If you have questions about any Illinois Department of Human Services (IDHS)?program, call or visit your FCRC.
 We will answer your questions.
 If you do not know where your FCRC is or if you are unable to go there, you may call the automated helpline 24 hours a day at: